ianleung/GP-Automation-Script/Automation Script/README.txt

 README -
+Setup procedure for new GP employees.
+Request access from manager first!

 Set directory, place all scripts and plink.exe in directory.
 Use batch file for windows, shell file for linux.